excelsky/msan622/final-project/README.md

 #### Interactivity 2: Heat Map ####
 Users can brush/highlight.
 This option automatically chooses where to brush.
 For example, when the x-axis is `Occupation`, then an element where 'Haiti' and 'Mechanic' intersect are highlighted, because that is where the ratio is high.
+I used a sequential theme at [ColorBrewer](http://colorbrewer2.org/), because it is good to highlight one.
+It aligns with the purpose of the brushing.

+Users can also change the gradient range.
+The main color scheme in this heat map is diverging at [ColorBrewer](http://colorbrewer2.org/), because it is good to emphasize the spread and two ends of the color.
+By manipulating `sliderInput`, users can control the middle break points for the color gradient.
+The selected range will become white.

+I intentionally positioned the legend on the bottom left outside corner of the heat map.
+That is where the 'origin' is and also where users attention converges.
+This legend disappear when users decide to brush, because the color scheme is different then.
+Since a sequential theme is pretty obvious in where to highlight under brushing, a legend is not necessary.

 ![IMAGE](2brushing.jpg)

 #### Interactivity 3: Density Plot ####
-This
+There is no special interactivity in the density plot.
+There are two density plots as decribed above: the overview plot in the side panel and the small multiple in the main plot.
+Users can see both a tree and a forest at the same time by those two different scales.
+Since the overview plot requires only one variable, it is much faster in rendering.
+They can select a variable for the x-axis to see the effect of a variable.

 ![IMAGE](3density.jpg)